okbob/plpgsql_check/README.md

   1. copy `plpgsql_check.dll` to `PostgreSQL\9.3\lib`
   2. copy `plpgsql_check.control` and `plpgsql_check--0.8.sql` to `PostgreSQL\9.3\share\extension`

+The points 4-6 are not necessary for current code.

 ## Checked on

 * gcc on Linux (against all supported PostgreSQL)